JuliaActuary/JuliaActuary.org/blog/bayesian_intro.md

 - Missing data: mechanisms to handle the different kinds of missing data
 - Model averaging: posteriors can be combined from different models to synthesize different approaches

+## Implications for Risk Management

+Like Bayes' Formula itself, another aspect of actuarial literature that is taught but often glossed over in practice is the difference between process risk (volatility), parameter risk, and model formulation risk.
+Often when performing analysis that relies on stochastic result, in practice only process/volatility risk is assessed.

+Bayesian statistics provides the tools to help actuaries address parameter risk and model formulation.
+The posterior distribution of parameters derived is consistent with the observed data and modeled relationships.
+This posterior distribution of parameters can then be run as an additional dimension to the risk analysis.

+Additionally, best practices include skepticism of the model construction itself, and testing different formulation of the modeled relationships and variable combinations to identify models which are best fit for purpose.
+Tools such as Information Criterion, posterior predictive checks, Bayes factors, and other statistical diagnostics can inform the actuary about tradeoffs between different choices of model.

 ## Paving the way forward for Actuaries

 Bayesian approaches to statistical problems are rapidly changing the professional statistical field.
 To the extent that the actuarial profession incorporates statistical procedures we should consider adopting the same practices.
 The benefits of this are a better understanding of the distribution of risks, results that are more interpretable and explainable, and techniques that can applied to a wider range of problems.
+The combination of these things would serve to enhance actuarial best practices related to understanding and communicating about risk.

 For actuaries interested in learning more, there are number of available resources to be found.
 Textbooks recommended by the author are: